-These mango cupcakes are light and fluffy with a jammy mango filling and a silky smooth Russian buttercream.
+These mango cupcakes are light and fluffy with a jammy mango filling and a silky smooth condensed milk buttercream.
 They look like egg cupcakes!
 They are perfect for spring, summer, and mango season.
 You can use fresh or frozen mango for this, they get simmered down anyways.

 The cupcakes are a fluffy vanilla cupcake.
 I used butter and oil in the cupcakes to keep them moist and to give them that beautiful vanilla flavour.
 The mango filling is a homemade mango puree where the mango simmers on the stove top until they are soft.
 Blend it up and then chill.

-I am obsessed with Russian buttercream (aka condensed milk buttercream).
-It is so easy to make and is made of 2 main ingredients - sweetened condensed milk and butter.
+I am obsessed with sweetened condensed milk buttercream.
+It's so easy to make and is made of 2 main ingredients - sweetened condensed milk and butter.
 It has a milky buttery flavour without being cloyingly sweet like American buttercream.
-The milky flavour works so well with the mango in these mango cupcakes!
+The milky flavour works so well with the mango in these cupcakes!